igabriel85/DICE-Monitoring/src/README.md

-* After which execute the installation script
+* Afterwards execute the installation script using sudo

 ```
 sudo ./install-dmon.sh